 Le Mouël et al. (2010) have shown that there is an excellent correlation among the last 4 sunspot cycles, the changes in the length of day (LOD) and the atmospheric flux of cosmic rays.
 I interpret this as firm evidence that the solar forcing (cf. Fig. 1) must be the changes in Solar Wind, its effects on the shielding capacity of the Earth's magnetosphere and the causative changes in Earth's rate of rotation.
+It seems, however, that differential rotation is also involmed with the interchange of angular momentum between the solid earth and the atmosphere (cf. Section 4.3).

-202Kirov et al. (2002) recorded a correlation between the 22-year solar rotation cycle and203Earth's rotation and proposed an origin in Solar Wind transfer of angular momentum.
+Kirov et al. (2002) recorded a correlation between the 22-year solar rotation cycle and Earth's rotation and proposed an origin in Solar Wind transfer of angular momentum.

-The 60-year cycle has been identified by several authors in solar activity, in changes in LOD and in changes of various terrestrial climatic data (e.g. Mazzarella, 2007, 2008; Klyashtorin et al., 2009; Scafetta, 2010).
+The 60-year cycle has been identified by several authors in solar activity, in changes in LOD and in changes of various terrestrial climatic data (e.g. Mazzarella, 2007, 2008;